Man Down Safety Devices

 As well as having a Man Down alarm, it is important for at-risk employees, including lone workers, to be equipped with personal panic alarms.
 Personal panic alarms allow employees to raise an alarm any time they feel at risk or are in need of assistance.

 The great thing about mobile safety alarms such as lone worker apps is that they offer much more than just a non-movement alert.
 The StaySafe app also works as a GPS tracking solution with panic alert options and missed check-in alerts.
 This means that someone will be alerted even in a non-fall related emergency.

 The StaySafe solution has been specifically developed to overcome the wide range of lone worker challenges.
 Lone workers are covered in the event of a fall, confrontation, injury or medical emergency.

 When paired with our low-cost wearable device, the StaySafe solution provides a reliable way to raise an alert in the event of a fall.
 The device can be worn around the wrist or clipped to clothing for easy access and can even be used to check-in or raise a panic alarm.

-If you are interested in any of StaySafe’s lone worker alarm and man down solutions get in contact to find the right option for you.
+If you are interested in any of StaySafe’s lone worker alarm and Man Down solutions, get in contact and we will help find the right option for you.